Ravenw06/WorkDaySchudule/README.md

-# Work Day Scheduler Starter Code
+# Work Day Scheduler

-#Work Day Scheduler
-***
-##It planner is use for operation management to plan out their daily schedule on a daily basis
+## This planner is use for operation management to plan out their daily schedule on a daily basis

 1. When user open the planner
 - current day is displayed at the top of the calendar